What is a Projectile?

 - Along y-axis: uniform acceleration, responsible for the vertical (downwards) motion of the particle.

-Accelerations in the horizontal & vertical direction of a particle in projectile motion: When a particle is projected in the air with some speed, the only force acting on it during its time in the air is the acceleration due to gravity (g).
+Accelerations in the horizontal projectile motion and vertical projectile motion of a particle: When a particle is projected in the air with some speed, the only force acting on it during its time in the air is the acceleration due to gravity (g).
 This acceleration acts vertically downward.
 There is no acceleration in the horizontal direction which means that the velocity of the particle in the horizontal direction remains constant.

 Let us consider a ball projected at an angle θ with respect to horizontal x-axis with the initial velocity u as shown below: